AdedamolaXL/web3-community-outreach/README.md

 traditional artworks

 #### Loyalty Programs
-The loyalties program will be designed to reward members for their participation in community programmes.
+The loyalties program will be designed to reward members for their participation in community programs.
 These does two things, it retains existing members and incentivize them to be more active in the community while also attracting prospective new members to the cause.

 **Problem Statement**: How to reward customers effectively?